Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Why Has My Dictation Stopped Working?
 (And What Enhanced Dictation Was)

-If you used Mac dictation before macOS Ventura and remember it working offline, you were using Enhanced Dictation — a feature Apple offered from macOS Sierra through Monterey that downloaded a local language model for offline processing.
+If you used Mac dictation before macOS Ventura and remember it working offline, you were using Enhanced Dictation, a feature Apple offered from macOS Sierra through Monterey that downloaded a local language model for offline processing.
 Apple removed Enhanced Dictation in macOS Ventura (13.0), released in 2022.
 Every version since then, including Sonoma and Sequoia, requires a live server connection for standard Dictation.

 This is not a bug.
 It's a deliberate architectural change.
 And it means that if your network environment has changed since Ventura, the offline-capable dictation you relied on is simply gone from the built-in tools.

-- Choose your language from the dropdown.
+- Choose your language and wait for the language files to finish downloading.

-Step 9: Test Dictation in a Different App
+Step 12: Test Dictation in a Different App

 For web apps specifically (Google Docs, Notion web), the browser needs microphone permission granted separately, and the web app's own input model may interfere with macOS text injection.
 Google Docs Voice Typing uses its own separate voice input pipeline that bypasses macOS Dictation entirely.